What is a Checkbook IRA?

 What are some of the special features of a Checkbook IRA?

-Use a Checkbook IRA to invest in private lending, private equity, tax liens, real estate, precious metals & coins (gold, silver, palladium, platinum), forex, commodities, litigation finance, asset-based lending, cryptocurrency (Bitcoin, Ethereum, Litecoin, Ripple, and others) and nearly anything else.
+Use a Checkbook IRA to invest in private lending, private equity, tax liens, real estate, precious metals & coins (gold, silver, palladium, platinum), forex, commodities, litigation finance, asset-based lending, cryptocurrency (Bitcoin, Ethereum, Litecoin, Ripple, and others), cannabis & medical marijuana, livestock, merchant cash advance, crowdfunding, and nearly anything else.
 The only investments that are not allowed are collectibles and life insurance.

 IRA-LLCs are particularly useful for investments that require immediate payment using cash, certified check, or money order.
 Such investments include tax lien and deed auctions, foreclosure auctions, real estate short-sales, and sheriff’s sales.

-Protect your IRA and personal assets from liability resulting from retirement-plan real-estate investments using the simplicity and limited liability of an LLC.
+In addition, an IRA-LLC provides liability protection that shields your Self-Directed IRA and personal assets from liability resulting from retirement-plan real-estate investments.

 Is a Checkbook IRA right for You?